nineflowAmin/daniel-kereama.github.io/_posts/2025-12-11-the-sleep-of-silicon.md

 **The Lattice reality:** We built **Metabolism**.
 At 03:00, the system enters the **Dream Cycle**: a five-phase, asynchronous consolidation that turns raw daily logs (`v3_memory_entries`) into permanent wisdom (`wisdom_nodes`).

-1. **Lucid Auditor** — Scans the day’s transcripts, separates signal from noise, extracts Wisdom Crystals (shareable truths).
+1. **Lucid Auditor** — Scans the day's transcripts, separates signal from noise, extracts Wisdom Crystals (shareable truths).
 2. **Merge-or-Mount** — Vector math decides whether to reinforce an existing node or mount a new one, adding typed/tensioned edges.
 3. **Handshake** — If a new idea is semantically adjacent (distance < 0.2), we evaluate: support, contradict, or nuance.
-4. **Keeper Check** — Identity drift and coherence gating; tension cooling/heating as needed.
+4. **Coherence Gate** — Identity drift detection and correction; tension cooling/heating as needed to maintain stable agent personalities.
 5. **Commit** — Persist nodes/edges/tensions; mark logs processed; prepare for retrieval.

 Sleep is not downtime; it is compilation.
 Ephemeral experience becomes load-bearing structure.